LEARNING CENTRE

 ||

 A short powerpoint to support a workshop on Harvard referencing.
-The powerpoint should be used in conjunction with your tutor. |
+The powerpoint should be used in conjunction with your tutor or Learning Centre staff. |

 ||